jviquerat/dragonfly/dragonfly/envs/cartpole/README.md

 ## `cartpole-v0` (discrete)

-The agent learns to balance a pole fixed to a moving cart, using discrete lateral movements of the cart.
+The agent learns to balance a pole fixed to a moving cart, using lateral movements of the cart.

 <p align="center">
   <img width="300" alt="" src="bad.gif">